Table of Contents

 Managing Technical Debt and Updates

 All software needs ongoing care to stay healthy.
-Technical debt builds up when you take shortcuts or delay necessary updates.
-Stay on top of maintenance by:
+Technical debt

 - Regularly reviewing and improving code